-- 1.2 This Guidance Note is drafted in terms which are not addressed to actuaries specifically.
+- 1.1 This Guidance Note is drafted in terms which are not addressed to actuaries specifically.
 Nevertheless, actuaries performing work covered by this Guidance Note are required to apply it according to its classification.
-However, where a firm requires an actuary to produce work conflicting with this Guidance Note, the actuary may do so provided the work clearly and unambiguously states that the actuary has done so under instructions and that the work does not conform to this Guidance Note. - 1.3 If the development of stochastic modelling of economic risks within a firm is such that one or more material aspects of this Guidance Note are not being complied with, the extent of non-compliance and the alternative adopted should be recorded in the report of the valuation or capital assessment to which it refers.
+However, where a firm requires an actuary to produce work conflicting with this Guidance Note, the actuary may do so provided the work clearly and unambiguously states that the actuary has done so under instructions and that the work does not conform to this Guidance Note. - 1.2 If the development of stochastic modelling of economic risks within a firm is such that one or more material aspects of this Guidance Note are not being complied with, the extent of non-compliance and the alternative adopted should be recorded in the report of the valuation or capital assessment to which it refers.
 There may be other practices not set out in this note that constitute generally accepted actuarial practice in this area and failure to comply with this note does not necessarily imply failure to follow generally accepted actuarial practice.
-It is recognised that stochastic modelling is a developing area of practice and firms will need to consider the extent to which plans should be put in place to continue development of stochastic modelling, with particular consideration being given to how all material aspects of this Guidance Note, or justified equivalent alternatives, could be met.
+It is recognised that stochastic modelling is a developing area of practice and firms will need to consider the extent to which plans should be put in place

-- 1.4 This guidance note provides guidance on the use of stochastic modelling in the context of PRU 7.3 (Mathematical Reserves), PRU 7.4 (With-profits Insurance Capital Component (WPICC)) and PRU 2.3 (Individual Capital Assessment (ICA)).
-It also includes some summarised references to, or quotations from, particular provisions of the FSA Handbook of Rules and Guidance (the "FSA Handbook"), but users should be aware that this is not exhaustive and does not provide a substitute for referring to the FSA Handbook. - 1.5 This Guidance Note should be read in conjunction with GNs 44 46, which contain guidance on the circumstances in which the use of stochastic modelling is favoured by FSA and on some aspects of the way in which modelling should be applied if used. - 1.6 Stochastic models are likely to be used in two distinct ways for the purposes covered by this standard.
-The first is to obtain a 'market-consistent' value of a liability ('market-consistent' is defined in paragraph 3.1 below).
-The second is to establish an amount of assets that will enable the firm to meet its liabilities to a desired probability level. - 1.7 The types and/or parameterisation of stochastic modelling which it is appropriate to use may differ according to the purpose of the calculation (e.g. valuation or capital assessment) or the nature of the guarantee (e.g. minimum return from equity portfolio or guaranteed annuity rate).
+- to continue development of stochastic modelling, with particular consideration being given to how all material aspects of this Guidance Note, or justified equivalent alternatives, could be met. - 1.3 This GN is supplementary to INSPRU and GENPRU and to any individual guidance given by FSA and should not be used as a substitute for reference to the full handbook text. - 1.4 This Guidance Note should be read in conjunction with GNs 44 46, which contain guidance on the circumstances in which the use of stochastic modelling is favoured by FSA and on some aspects of the way in which modelling should be applied if used. - 1.5 Stochastic models are likely to be used in two distinct ways for the purposes covered by this standard.
+The first is to obtain a market-consistent value of a liability The second, for the purposes of a capital assessment, is to establish an amount of assets that will enable the firm to meet its liabilities to a desired probability level. - 1.6 The types and/or parameterisation of stochastic modelling which it is appropriate to use may differ according to the purpose of the calculation (e.g. valuation or capital assessment) or the nature of the guarantee (e.g. minimum return from equity portfolio or guaranteed annuity rate).